tkwk9/Disclone/README.md

 #### Basic Backend Implementation

 Messages are stored in the database with a one-to-one association with a `User` (author), as well as polymorphic association with a `Channel` or `Dm` (Direct Messages) as `messageable`.
 Every message model knows who the readers of the message is (i.e. DM participants, Server Members, etc.), and that information is used to determine who to broadcast the message to when a message is created.
+When a particular message is posted, all "readers" of a message that are online are prompted to fetch that message, identified by the message Id.

 #### Unread Counter